- Implementation period: March 2013 – March 2018

-The Multi-Input Area Development Global Development Alliance (MIAD GDA) is a partnership between the Aga Khan Development Network (AKDN) and USAID to improve the quality of life of citizens of Afghanistan's Badakhshan Province.
-The project seeks to link the public and private sectors to promote long-term social and economic development.
-USAID and Aga Khan are making matching contributions of $30.5 million each to the five-year, $61 million project.
+The Multi-Input Area Development Global Development Alliance is a partnership between the Aga Khan Development Network and USAID to improve the quality of life in Afghanistan's Badakhshan Province by strengthening health, education, livelihoods and governance.
+The project links the public and private sector to promote long-term social and economic development.
+USAID and Aga Khan are each investing $30.5 million to fund the project.

-- Strategic investments to fund the social development activities over the long term.
-The investment pipeline is currently exploring deals in the agribusiness, energy and telecommunications sector.
+- Strategic investments: Utilize resources from the private sector investment to fund social development activities over the long term and provide jobs to alleviate the poverty in the region.
+The program also explores investment opportunities in the agribusiness, energy and telecommunications sectors.

-Conducted over 30 public health promotion trainings for community and government groups in Ishkashim district.
+Conducted over 30 public health promotion trainings programs for community and government groups in Ishkashim district.

 Established a seasonal agriculture research farm at the Baharak Agriculture Institute (BAI).